 WHO WE ARE AND WHAT WE DO

-Women in Support of Women on Nauru was formed in 2015 after Click Gravity's media executive, journalist and humanitarian Julie Macken met with Pamela Curr from The Asylum Seeker Resource Centre.
+Women in Support of Women on Nauru was formed in 2015 after media expert, journalist and humanitarian Julie Macken met with asylum seeker and human rights campaigner, Pamela Curr from The Asylum Seeker Resource Centre.

 Julie was shocked to see what was developing on Nauru in August 2015 and rang Pamela to find out what was happening.

 That phone call was a turning point.
 Women were being routinely raped, bashed and abused.
 The two chatted and Julie suggested that she thought a lot of Australian women would identify with the idea of not feeling safe and why that was so fundamental to all women's wellbeing.

 Julie's colleague, campaigner and journalist Luisa Low then came on board, creating a Change.org petition and an full page advertisement featured in The Saturday Paper on Saturday September 26 2015.

 Australian women began responding in huge numbers.
 Within just a few days over 20,000 women had signed including some of the most powerful women in business, media, entertainment and academia.

 It then occurred to Julie that Australians would never know what was happening on Nauru unless some media and civil society were able to visit.

 The problem at this point was that even applying for a media visa cost $8000.
 In an age of dwindling media and newspaper sales no media outfit was going to take that risk.